scinscinscin/obsidian/courses/THY4 Notes.md

 	- evangelical counsels
 		- allows us to combat the desires present in him through its cultivation and practice
 		- with all your soul and chastity - controls our desire of the flesh
-		- poverty - desire for wealth or possessions
+		- with all your strength and poverty - desire for wealth or possessions
-		- obedience - desire for power or authority
+		- with all your mind and obedience - desire for power or authority
 - St. Benedict of Nursia
 	- asks us if we truly seek God
 	- this is a universal human quest and is central to the whole Benedictine way of life.